Eldelshell/amforeas/README.md

 This is the full HTTP with its header and body.
 As you can see, we asked in the HTTP request header `Accept: application/json` for a JSON representation of the user entity with id 1 in the database/schema `demo1`.

-By default, jongo uses JSON as the transport format, but you can also use XML by simply changing the Accept header:
+By default, Amforeas uses JSON as the transport format, but you can also use XML by simply changing the Accept header:

 ```
-$ curl -i -X GET -H "Accept: application/xml" "http://localhost:8080/jongo/demo1/user/1"
+$ curl -i -X GET -H "Accept: application/xml" "http://localhost:8080/amforeas/demo1/user/1"
 HTTP/1.1 200 OK
 Content-Type: application/xml
 Date: 2012-03-26T23:31:06.110+02:00